Iterable/iterable-web-sdk/EmbeddedManagerDoc.md

         - The calculated duration is added to the impression's duration value, indicating the total time users have spent engaging with the message.
         - The impression's start time is reset to undefined, effectively pausing the tracking of the current engagement.

-- endAllImpressions(): Ends tracking for all impressions.
-The endAllImpressions function concludes the tracking of all ongoing impressions.
-It ensures that all impressions are accurately measured and finalized before ending an embedded session.

-    When all impressions are ended:

-    - The function iterates through all impressions stored in the impressions map.
-    - For each impression, the same calculation and updates performed in the pauseImpression function are applied, effectively finalizing the impression's engagement duration and display count.
-    - After iterating through all impressions, the impressions map is cleared, removing all impression data.

 - getImpressionList(): Retrieves a list of tracked impressions.
 The getImpressionList function retrieves a list of tracked impressions, including their associated metadata.
 This function is essential for reporting and analyzing user engagement with embedded messages.